Josh Donaldson Player Props: Yankees vs. White Sox

 - Donaldson is hitting .185 with four home runs and two walks.

-- Donaldson has picked up a hit in four games this season (50.0%), including one multi-hit game.
+- Donaldson has had a base hit in four of eight games this year, and multiple hits once.

-- Donaldson has driven in a run in three games this season (37.5%), including one multiple-RBI game.
+- Donaldson has driven in a run in three games this year (37.5%), including one multiple-RBI game.

-- He has scored at least one run four times this year (50.0%), including one multi-run game.
+- He has scored at least once four times this year (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.